 A structured settlement provides compensation through scheduled, periodic payments rather than a lump sum.
 The defendant’s insurance company typically funds this by purchasing an annuity from a highly rated life insurance company, which then makes guaranteed payments to the plaintiff according to a prearranged schedule.
 Under Internal Revenue Code Section 104(a)(2), all structured settlement payments for personal physical injuries or sickness are 100% income tax-free, including any interest or growth earned within the annuity.

+Lost wages, long-term medical bills, emotional distress.
+Insurers may not mention these expenses up front, so it’s important to understand your full costs before settling.
 Insurance adjusters minimize payouts through quick settlement offers, delayed negotiations, and discouraging legal representation.
 Car accident victims often miss significant future costs beyond immediate medical expenses: rising healthcare costs, potential life insurance premium increases/coverage denials, lost income, and compensation for emotional distress (PTSD, depression, anxiety)

 Why Slip and Fall Cases Can Be Difficult to Win